 The Triple Screen Strategy uses a combination of trend indicators and oscillators.

 There are no strict limitations on the indicators used.
 The point is to determine the trend on a large timeframe by using the trend indicator and to find the entry point using an oscillator on the main scale.
-Therefore, you can apply trend indicators and oscillators which you personally like and which suit you.
+Therefore, you can apply trend indicators and oscillators which you like and which suit you.

 We need to determine: long-term, mid-term and short-term trends.